mudassarm30/sales-portal/README.md

 ## Database as a service

 The database operations are performed using the restify db restful service (see here https://restifydb.com).
 The RestifyDb provides a very easy to configure restful webservice for any database.
 The restful service for database is deployed at http://www.originssoft.com/api/dbenteris and is made accessible through the host www.originssoft.com only (using .htaccess).
 For inserting, updating and getting data from the restful service we simply use HTTP GET/PUT/POST requests from PHP.

+## API for Portal

+The API for the portal is a stateful webservice that can be accessed after successful login for performing all the operations.
+The API contains all the business logic that executes on the server side.
+The folder sales-portal/api contains all the directory structure for all the APIs.
+Depending upon the logged in user, the role(s) assigned to the user are fetched and the feature elements are stored in the session.
+The different APIs require user to have certain feature elements to provide authorization so API responds with unauthorized access if a certain required feature element is not in the role(s) assigned to the user.
+The different menus and sections are made hidden from the user depending upon these feature elements.